-Meet Beaumont's President, Principal, and Vice Principal who lead as a team by collaboratively advancing the mission of Beaumont.
+Meet Beaumont's President, Principal, and Assistant Principal who lead as a team by collaboratively advancing the mission of Beaumont.

 WENDY HOKE – PRESIDENT

 Wendy was named Beaumont School’s fifth president and first lay president in May 2017.
 Prior to joining Beaumont in June 2017, she served as Vice President of Marketing and Communications for St. Vincent Charity Medical Center where she led all marketing, communications, marketing outreach and external relations.
 She also served as President of the Campus District, Inc. board.
 Now in her third career, Wendy spent nearly 20 years a journalist, writing for local and national publications on a variety of topics, including faith, education reform and personality profiles.
 She was a frequent speaker as a journalist and a local and national leader of the Society of Professional Journalists.
 She was a Peter Jennings Fellow for Journalists and the Constitution and has won numerous awards for her writing and for her marketing strategy while at St. Vincent Charity.
 Wendy is a graduate of the E.W.
 Scripps School of Journalism at Ohio University.
 “Wendy is the type of leader we need to move Beaumont forward, while honoring our Ursuline heritage,” says Sister Susan Durkin, OSU, congregational leader of the Ursuline Sisters of Cleveland.
 “This is a very exciting time at the school, and we are confident she will be able to lead the school to expanded enrollment so that even more young women can be educated for life, leadership and service in the Ursuline tradition.”
 Wendy and her husband, Dan, raised their three sons in Bay Village, where they are members of St. Raphael Parish.